top of page

 In nature, Acidophillium and Acidobacillus ferroxidens are important to nutrient cycling in ecosystems with high sulfur content.
 Their metabolic actions maintain nutrient balances supporting many life forms.

-Industrially, Acidobacillus ferroxidens is gaining traction in bioleaching, especially for metals such as copper and gold.
-This bioprocess is an eco-friendly alternative to extracts metals from low-grade ores.
-Bioleaching can reduce mining waste by up to 30% according to reports.
+Industrially, Acidobacillus ferroxidens is used in bioleaching, especially for metals such as copper and gold.
+This bioprocess is an alternative to extract metals from low-grade ores.
+Bioleaching helps reduce mining waste.

 a pipe